How to use Blunik in the Gèneve-Cannes rally

 Note: If you don't know the total distance of the stage, put 30km, the real stretch will make less.

-The last thing that needs to be done is to ponder the output parameter to make a synchronized output.
+The last thing that needs to be done is to ponder the start Key parameter to make a synchronized Start.
 It is the easiest way to synchronize your departure with the exact minute, second and tenth that the commissioner or your roadmap gives you.
 We will set the parameter “START KEY” = Synchro.
 Now we can press START when there are a few seconds left of our exit, and Blunik will register the exit in the second 00.0.

 Note: You can check the time the Blunik has taken once you are inside the section by pressing the STAGE key twice and it will show you the programming of the section you are doing.